logo placement on shirt

 Full front placement

-Full front designs can be detailed, complex and bold, however, always make sure that you use the high-quality files to avoid blurriness in the final print.
+Full front designs can be detailed, complex, and bold; however, always make sure that you use high-quality files to avoid blurriness in the final print.
 Moreover, full front designs can take up the majority of the print area on the front of your shirt, and if you use screen printing, you can end up with a “sweat patch” on your T-shirt, which isn’t breathable and comfortable for the wearer.

 Oversize front placement

 As the name suggests, oversize front print is anything bigger than the standard-sized full-front.
-An oversized front printing ranges from 12’’ – 15’’ wide and 14’’ – 16’’ tall, however, in some cases, you can’t go up to 14’’ wide due to the garment size, such as kids size, smaller ladies’s size, tank tops, etc. Oversize front placement typically starts higher than a center chest or full front placement, about 2’’ – 3’’ down from the collar.
+These placements are perfect for a bold and fashion-forward look.
+An oversized front printing ranges from 12’’ – 15’’ wide and 14’’ – 16’’ tall, however, in some cases, you can’t go up to 14’’ wide due to the garment size, such as kids size, smaller ladies’s size, tank tops, etc. Oversize front placement typically starts higher than a center chest or full front placement, about 2’’ – 3’’ down from the collar

 Back design and logo placement on shirt

 The back of a t-shirt is the second-most-popular print location after the front.
-Here are something you need to know if you’re going for this placement:
+Here are few things you need to know if you’re going for this placement:

 Upper back placement